neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

    we preserve and safeguard all necessary assets, leaving no room for disappearing images, version woes, or elusive data.
 Rest easy, knowing your preprint remains reproducible and readily available to all.

 Once the archival process is complete, a summary PDF is generated.
-This PDF is necessary to officially register NPRs as preprints.
+This PDF is necessary to officially register NRPs as preprints.
 All the archived reproducibility assets, cited references, and the link to the reproducible preprint are resource linked to the DOI assigned by NeuroLibre upon publication (DOI: 10.55458/neurolibre).